gustavopalminha/sectools/README.md

 ```

 Note: Only running the `build` and `start` commands are not enough, you still need to sync the database with your postgresql instances if that was not done before.

+You will need to use a postgresql instance to be able to point the frontend by filling in the .env environment variable

 ## Development process 📜